ROBERT L. SCHNEIDER DISSERTATION AWARD – $1,500

-Since 1997, ISP has been assisting social work faculty and students in learning about the formation, implementation, and evaluation of state-level policies.
-As part of this effort, ISP recognizes the work of one social work Ph.D. student each year whose dissertation focuses on state-level social policy research.
+Since 1997, ISP has been assisting social work faculty and students in learning about the formation, implementation, and evaluation of policy.
+As part of this effort, ISP recognizes the work of one social work Ph.D. student each year whose dissertation focuses on social policy research.

 What should be the focus of the dissertation?
-The dissertation must be a research study that addresses some aspect(s) of a state-level policy and its impact or implications for social work practice or clientele.
-Any arena of practice is eligible, e.g., aging, mental health, disabilities, substance abuse, advocacy, health, etc. Research outcomes or analyses will be broadly interpreted as long as there is a clear link to a state-level policy or legislative process.
-Examples include: (1) how a federal policy may affect state policies or programs; (2) how childhood poverty is associated with inadequate nutrition in New York; or (3) how stalking legislation with automatic police reporting affects levels of domestic violence in New Mexico.
+The dissertation must be a research study that addresses some aspect(s) of a local, federal, or state-level policy and its impact or implications for social work practice or clientele.
+Any arena of practice is eligible, e.g., aging, mental health, disabilities, substance abuse, advocacy, health, etc. Examples include: (1) how a federal policy may affect state policies or programs; (2) how a state uses TANF dollars and resulting impacts, or (3) the impact of local policy making it illegal to jail people for debts accrued from fines.

 What must be submitted?

 What else do I need to know?
-The application materials will be scored based on relevance to social work practice; use of an appropriate methodology; clarity and organization; and potential to influence state policy.
-All applicants will be notified by the end of March of the final decision; the cash award will be forwarded soon after.
-The winner will also be honored at Policy Conference 2.0 in St. Louis, June 1-3, 2017.
-Free registration for the Policy Conference will be provided as well as a complimentary one-year membership in ISP.
+The application materials will be scored based on relevance to social work practice; use of an appropriate methodology; clarity and organization; and potential to influence local, state, or federal policy.